 - Use Online File Sharing and Cloud Storage Services

 Use the likes of FileWhopper, OneDrive, Dropbox, and Google Drive to easily share and transfer files and folders between your machines.
 While other services declare limited file sizes, FileWhopper has literally no file size limits, so one can upload and download data of any size.
-However, the free Beta version lets you complete 3 transfers, up to 1TB each.
+You can send your large-sized file or folder to one user per transfer by default and have it stored securely on FileWhopper’s servers for 14 days.
+That said, the platform is extremely flexible: extra downloads and days of storage can be added upon request.
+And the best thing is, you don’t need to pay hefty subscription fees since on FileWhopper, you pay only for the exact amount of data you transfer.
 The platform supports Windows PCs, so you can access it from any of your Windows machines to easily upload your huge files or folders.
 You can also use your iCloud storage to store and share data from your Mac without feeling too left out by FileWhopper as at the moment, FileWhopper doesn’t support file uploads/downloads on macOS/Linux computers, but these operating systems are on the roadmap already.
 Please make sure your recipients use a Windows computer to download the file or folder.

 - Transfer from Your Own Server

 Those already with a paid web hosting service can use it for file transfer.
 It requires that one upload a file from one machine through FTP and then simply download it on the other machine.
 This is basic and requires no skill set.
 If you didn’t know, you can use the likes of InMotion, Bluehost and WP Engine, among other great servers.